UBICUA-JSSI/jssi.resolver/README.md

 </context-param>
 ```

 The config.json file contains the driver configurations that will be included in the deployable resolver.ear archive.
-The driver configuration file is specified in the web.xml file:
+The driver.sov configuration file is specified in the web.xml file:

  ```
  <context-param>